quiltdata/quilt/docs/repo-format.md

 Using files in the file system to store quilt metadata is perhaps slower than in a database or single-file lookup, but individual files are more human-readable, require fewer dependencies to manipulate, and are easier to repair if they get corrupted.
 Concurrent access to quilt metadata is also easier to manage.

-### Objects
+### Fragments

 ```bash
 quilt_packages/objs/
 ```

-Stores binary data objects (a.k.a. "fragments") identified by hash.
-These objects include compressed raw files and Parquet files.
-Object hashes are verified and objects are stored only once (de-duplication).
+Stores binary data fragments (a.k.a. "objects") identified by hash.
+These fragments include compressed raw files and Parquet files.
+Fragment hashes are verified and fragments are stored only once (de-duplication).

 ### Contents